-In today’s globalized, digitally-driven world, the need for corporate branding to be consistent and powerful is more important than ever.
+In today’s globalized, digitally-driven world, the need for corporations to have a consistent and powerful brand is more important than ever.
 89% of B2B marketers say brand awareness is their most important goal, and 77% of marketing leaders cite creating strong brands as critical to their growth plans.
 But how exactly is a strong brand built?

-Whether operating in B2B or B2C sectors, all leading brands industry-wide prioritise these key elements:
+Whether operating in B2B or B2C sectors, all leading brands industry-wide prioritize these key elements:

-- Visual identity: a defining color can increase brand recognition by up to 80%, and whilst visual identity includes more than just a color, this statistic shows the potential of its power.
+- Brand Image identity: a defining color can increase brand recognition by up to 80%, and whilst visual identity includes more than just a color, this statistic shows the potential of its power.

-- Brand positioning: 64% of consumers say they trust a brand more if they share values with it so it’s vital that the brand position, values and mission are clear and communicated coherently.
+- Brand positioning: 64% of consumers say they trust a brand more if they share values (i.e., it creates an emotional connection) with it so it's vital that the brand positioning, values and mission are clear and communicated coherently.

-- Consistency: consistent brand implementation across all channels increases revenue by 23%, meaning that every single communication channel matters.
+- Consistency: consistent brand implementation across all channels increases revenue by 23%, meaning that every single communication and marketing channel matters.

-It’s all well and good to know that these elements create a strong brand, but how do you create those elements in the first place?
-They’re complex to create and need to be deep-rooted to have a lasting impact.
+It's all well and good to know that these elements create a strong brand and enhance the customer experience, but how do you create those elements in the first place?
+They're complex to create and need to be deep-rooted in the brand guidelines at every touchpoint to have a lasting impact.

 The foundations that these winning elements are based on narrow down to just three key building blocks - people, processes and technology.